telekinesis-inc/telekinesis/README.md

 The best reference (for now) to check the functionality are the tests at `python/test`.

-Each test is self contained and demonstrates one key functionality (i.e. having multiple workers for a service, delegating roles, etc.)
+Each test is self contained and demonstrates one key functionality (i.e. having multiple workers for a service, delegating roles, etc).

+Also, make sure to check the `examples` directory.

 ## Contribute